Click here to view our available properties

 Bloomsbury Area Guide

-Bloomsbury is generally considered to be bordered by Euston Road and Theobald’s Road / Bloomsbury Way in the north and south respectively, Tottenham Court Road in the west and Gray’s Inn Road to the east.
+Bloomsbury is a small residential area in central London situated in the thriving Borough of Camden.
+It is bordered by Euston Road and Theobald’s Road / Bloomsbury Way in the north and south respectively, Tottenham Court Road in the west and Gray’s Inn Road to the east.

 The History of Bloomsbury